quocnhut134/Finetuning_ControlNet_for_Sketch-to-Face_Translation/README.md

 ﻿# Finetuning ControlNet for Sketch-to-Face Translation

-In this project, we implement a complete, end-to-end pipeline for finetuning a ControlNet model for the sketch-to-face translation task.
+In this project, I implement a complete, end-to-end pipeline for finetuning a ControlNet model for the sketch-to-face translation task.
 The core solution utilizes a frozen **Stable Diffusion v1.5** model, guided by a trainable **ControlNet adapter**.

 The model is specifically trained to be **robust against imperfect, noisy, or incomplete input sketches**, simulating real-world user drawings.